-How to Get a Non-Technical, Non-Coding Job at Google, Amazon & Meta [Application Tips for Big Tech]
+How to Get a Non-Technical, Non-Coding Job In Tech At Google, Amazon, Meta and Apple [Application Tips]

 Why?
 Surely tech companies are only interested in coding masterminds and computer whizzes, right?